I have a strong record of victories on behalf of sovereign States in high-stakes international disputes.

 In 2020, she and her colleagues in the International Litigation & Arbitration Department were honored as “Firm of the Year” by both Law 360 and Jus Mundi.
 In 2021, Clara was awarded “Pro Bono Team of the Year” by Kids in Need of Defense (KIND) for her work on behalf of child immigrants.
 She has been recognized as a leader in international arbitration by Who’s Who Arbitration, Chambers, Global Arbitration Review, and Legal 500.

 In her investment and commercial arbitration practice, she offers extensive experience representing sovereigns in international arbitrations before the International Centre for the Settlement of Investment Disputes (ICSID) and other prominent arbitral fora.
 Among her victories, she successfully defended Uruguay in an ICSID arbitration brought by Philip Morris challenging the State’s tobacco control regulations.
 As a result, she continues to counsel States in regulation and litigation relating to tobacco control.
+Her cases cover various industries including, energy, mining, telecommunications, aviation, construction, and health care under ICSID, UNCITRAL, SCC and ICC Rules, valued in amounts ranging from hundreds of millions to over $7 billion.
 She is listed by the EU as a Chairperson for Trade & Sustainable Development expert panel proceedings in EU trade agreement disputes, and as an arbitrator by the Peru International Court of Arbitration.

 In her public international law practice, Clara has successfully represented States before the International Court of Justice (ICJ) in disputes involving territorial rights, human rights and environmental harm, including Ecuador v.
 Colombia (concerning harms caused by aerial spraying of herbicides), Georgia v.
 Russia (concerning ethnic cleansing in Abkhazia and South Ossetia), and Uruguay v.
 Argentina (regarding international environmental protection and sustainable development).
 She also has substantial experience counseling States in maritime boundary disputes before the ICJ, UNCLOS Annex VII arbitral tribunals, and the International Tribunal on the Law of the Sea (ITLOS).
 Recent cases include Ghana v.
 Cȏte d’Ivoire (ITLOS Special Chamber), Bangladesh v.
 Myanmar (ITLOS), Bangladesh v.
 India (PCA, Annex VII), and Nicaragua v.
 Colombia (ICJ).